-Chef Dale Talde and partners, David Massoni and John Bush—the successful triumvirate behind Thistle Hill Tavern and Pork Slope in Park Slope, Brooklyn— invite you to dine at TALDE, a neighborhood restaurant featuring a creative menu of Asian-American cuisine.
-TALDE arrived on Park Slope’s popular Seventh Avenue Jan.
-15, 2012, adding a new flavor to the burgeoning dining scene to one of Brooklyn’s most venerated neighborhoods.
+Chef Dale Talde and partners, David Massoni and John Bush—the successful triumvirate behind Thistle Hill Tavern and Pork Slope in Park Slope, Brooklyn— invite you to dine at TALDE, a neighborhood restaurant featuring a creative menu of Asian-American cuisine that first opened in 2012.

 A native of Chicago and raised by first-generation Filipino immigrants, Chef Talde—a “Top Chef” alumnus—effortlessly blends the tastes, ingredients and nuances of Eastern and Western cuisines and techniques.
 The result is a menu that explores new, and at times unexpected, combinations of flavors.
 TALDE aims to be an enjoyable and delectable haven for its neighbors and destination diners alike.